 The following table provides certain information about common stock that may be issued under our existing equity compensation plans.
-The only plan pursuant to which the Company may grant new equity-based awards is the Company's 2017 Omnibus Incentive Plan (the "2017 Incentive Plan"), which replaced the Company's 2013 Omnibus Incentive Plan (the "2013 Incentive Plan").
-The number of securities to be issued upon exercise of outstanding options, warrants and rights reflected in the table below includes shares underlying equity-based awards granted, and that remained outstanding as of December 31, 2017 under, the 2017 Incentive Plan and the 2013 Incentive Plan.
+The only plan pursuant to which the Company may grant new equity-based awards is the Hilton 2017 Omnibus Incentive Plan, which replaced the Company's 2013 Omnibus Incentive Plan.
+The number of securities to be issued upon exercise of outstanding options, warrants and rights reflected in the table below includes shares underlying equity-based awards granted, and that remained outstanding as of December 31, 2018 under the equity incentive plans.

-As of December 31, 2017 Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted-average exercise price of outstanding options Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by stockholders 5,573,387 \$51.24 17,968,736
+As of December 31, 2018

+Number of securities to be issued upon exercise of outstanding options, warrants and rights (1) Weighted-average exercise price per share of outstanding options Number of securities remaining available for future issuance under equity compensation plan

+Equity compensation plans approved by

+stockholders 5,841,514 \$58.50 16,113,757

-(1) In addition to shares issuable upon exercise of stock options, also includes 3,579,933 shares that may be issued upon the vesting of restricted stock units, shares that may be issued upon the vesting of performance shares and director deferred share units and dividend equivalents accrued thereon.
+(1) Includes shares issuable upon exercise of stock options and 3,450,224 shares that may be issued upon the vesting of restricted stock units, shares that may be issued upon the vesting of performance shares and director deferred share units and dividend equivalents accrued thereon.
 The number of shares to be issued in respect of performance shares has been calculated based on the assumption that the maximum levels of performance applicable to the performance shares will be achieved.
 The restricted stock units, performance shares and deferred share units cannot be exercised for consideration.

-The remaining information required by this item is incorporated by reference to our definitive proxy statement for the 2018 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the fiscal year ended December 31, 2017.
+The remaining information required by this item is incorporated by reference to our definitive proxy statement for the 2019 Annual Meeting of Stockholders to be filed with the SEC within 120 days of the fiscal year ended December 31, 2018.